charliereese/terra_boi/README.md

 Then run `source ~/.zprofile` (or equivalent command for your shell if not using .zsh)

+Note: SSH access to created EC2 instances is granted using SSH keys existing at `~/.ssh/id_rsa.pub` and `~/.ssh/id_rsa` on your local machine.
+If they do not exist, create them.

 ### Installation - generate infrastructure code

 To generate boilerplate infrastructure code (config.host initializer filer, Dockerfile, Packer repository, and terraform repository):